moucheng2017/Pay_Attention_To_Mistakes/README.md

 2. After you prepare the datasets, you can easily tune the interface in Run.py.
 3. In ''network'' argument in Run.py, we provide different combinations of our model to be called: ''ERF_encoder_fp'', ''ERF_encoder_fn'', ''ERF_decoder_fp'', ''ERF_decoder_fn'', ''ERF_all_fp'', ''ERF_all_fn''.
 4. When you use any configurations including 'fn' in ''network'', please set the ''reverse'' flag as ''True''.
+5. ''ERF_all_fn'' is very robust in the difficult testing setting, ''ERF_all_fp'' is the next best model.
+They both significally outperform baselines.

-## Difference between the current code and the implementation in the paper:
+## More difficult testing in the code:
-1. To test the generalisation of the trained model, in the current code, we add adversarial noises when we evaluate IoU and Hausdorff distance.
+To test the generalisation of the trained model, in the current code, we add adversarial noises when we evaluate IoU and Hausdorff distance.
 This is to compensate the simplicity of the experimental settings (aka. binary segmentation).
-2. ''ERF_all_fn'' is very robust in the difficult testing setting, ''ERF_all_fp'' is the next best model.
-They both significally outperform baselines.

 ## Potential future work
 1. Extending the framework to multi-class.